phillipschl/MIBiG_similarity_search/README.md

 ## Structural Similarity Search
 ### Usage

-This repo contains two jupyter notebooks:
+This tool consists of two jupyter notebooks:
-  - `calculate_dist.ipynb`: notebook to calculate similarities against the MIBiG database.
+  1. `calculate_dist.ipynb`: notebook to calculate similarities against the MIBiG database.
 After defining the input SMILES and output file name hit `Run` > `Run all`.
-  - `draw_structures.ipynb`: additional notebook to draw the molecules from the output `csv` file from `calculate_dist.ipynb`.
+  2. `draw_structures.ipynb`: additional notebook to draw the molecules from the output `csv` file from `calculate_dist.ipynb`.
 Just define the filename of the output `csv` and run the cells.
-The output will be a grid view with the molecular structures annotated by the MIBiG accesion ID and the calculated Jaccard distance.

 ### Output